multidots/multicollab/readme.txt

 * New –  Admin settings panel.
 * New –  Send email notification to admin if notification enabled.
 * New –  All major browser supports (Chrome, EDGE, Firefox)  Note: Safari browser is not compatible with this plugin)
-* Fixed – Compatible with WordPress version 5.3.6 and 5.6.x
+* Fixed – Compatible with WordPress version 5.3.6 to 5.6.2
 * Fixed – Few other fixes and improvements.
 * Fixed – Improve performance of the plugin
 * Fixed – Checked WordPress Accessibility